abeseler/DbDeploy/README.md

 - `runInTransaction`: If the migration should be run in a transaction.
 Default is `true`.
 - `requireContext`: If the migration should require a context.
 Default is `false`.
 - `timeout`: The timeout in seconds for the migration.
 Default is `30`.
 - `contextFilter`: The required contexts for the migration.
-If one of the contexts is not provided, the migration will be run for all contexts.
+If one of the contexts is not provided, the migration will be skipped.
 - `onError`: The error handling to use.
 Possible values are `Fail`, `Skip`, `Mark`.
 Default is `Fail`.

 The `runAlways` property is useful for migrations that need to be run every time the database is updated.
 For example, if you need to update a lookup table with new values, you would set `runAlways` to `true`.